PFL 1 (2023)

-The PFL 1 mixed martial arts event for the 2023 season of the Professional Fighters League will be held on April 1, 2023, at the The Theater at Virgin Hotels in Las Vegas, Nevada, United States.
+The PFL 1 mixed martial arts event for the 2023 season of the Professional Fighters League was held on April 1, 2023, at The Theater at Virgin Hotels in Las Vegas, Nevada, United States.
 This marked the first regular-season event of the tournament and included fights in the Featherweight and Light Heavyweight divisions.

 Background

-The first event of 2023 will feature a headline bout between Brendan Loughnane (26-4) and Marlon Moraes (23-11-1) in the featherweight division.
-Meanwhile, Rob Wilkinson (17-2) will face Thiago Santos (22-11), a former UFC title challenger, in the co-main event.
+The first event of 2023 feature a bout between Brendan Loughnane and Marlon Moraes in the featherweight division.
+Meanwhile, Rob Wilkinson faced Thiago Santos, a former UFC title challenger, in the co-main event.

 A light heavyweight bout between Omari Akhmedov and Will Fleury was expected to take place at the event.
 However, Akhmedov was forced to withdraw due to suffering an injury and was replaced by Krzysztof Jotko.

+Sung Bin Jo was expected to face Jesus Pinedo.
+However, Jo was not medically cleared and was replaced by alternate Gabriel Alves Braga.